linkdevelopment/DragDismiss_Android/README.md

 - Kotlin-Idiomatic, written completely in kotlin.

 # How to use DragDismiss
+DragDismiss can be used with both activities and fragments:

+##Activites
 **Firstly,** you will have to use `Theme.DragDismiss` as your activity's theme
 ```xml
 <activity